dymaptic/GeoBlazor/docs/DeveloperGuide.md

 ## TypeScript/ESBuild
 The TypeScript files are compiled as part of the build process using a source generator and ESBuild.
-The source generator, `ESBuildLauncher.cs`, watches the `Scripts` folder for changes, and then runs the ESBuild compiler on the TypeScript files.
+The source generator, `ESBuildGenerator.cs`, watches the `Scripts` folder for changes, and then runs the ESBuild compiler on the TypeScript files.
 The output is placed in the `wwwroot/js` folder.

 If you are making changes to the TypeScript files, you can run the ESBuild compiler manually by running